 As long as you have an internet connection and an internet-enabled device (cellphone, laptop, computer, or another mobile device), you can use Google Voice.

-Google Voice allows you to make free calls just by signing up with a Gmail address.
-It can be used for both personal and professional reasons — though it is built specifically for personal communications.
-Having more than one Google Voice number also isn’t possible with their free plan.
+Google Voice allows you to make free calls by signing up with a Gmail address.
+It can be used for personal and professional reasons — though it is built specifically for personal communications.
+Having more than one Google Voice number is also not possible with their free plan.

-There aren’t any free alternative apps like Google Voice — at least, none to provide all the features businesses need.
-Call forwarding, toll-free numbers, and call recording…these are all essential features for any business looking to give itself a competitive edge.
+There aren’t any free alternative apps like Google Voice — at least, none that provide all the features businesses need.
+Call forwarding, toll-free numbers, and call recording are all essential features for any business looking to give itself a competitive edge.

 OpenPhone supports Canadian calling and local or toll-free Canadian phone numbers.
 If you need a Canadian-friendly number to do business in Canada, OpenPhone is your best bet for a Google Voice alternative.
 OpenPhone also offers a wide range of local US numbers if your company wants to have a local presence in both countries.